 Our Administration Team

-The CTU is supported by our business manager together with a trial administrator and our medical business administration apprentice.
+The CTU is supported by our business manager together with a trial administrator.
 They ensure that the unit is running smoothly.

 Clinical Trial Administrator